 - Take notes.
 Health care appointments go by quickly.
 Taking good notes will help you remember important instructions.
 Before you leave the office, review main points with the provider to make sure you both agree on what was discussed.

 - Ask questions.
-Your loved one may be overwhelmed or nervous during the appointment, so be ready to ask questions on her or his behalf.
+Your loved one may be overwhelmed or nervous during the appointment, so be ready to ask questions on his or her behalf.
 Depending on the reason for the office visit, you may want to find out: What might have caused this symptom?
 What do you hope to learn from the test(s) you’re ordering?
 What are the treatment options?

 - Don’t be shy.
 Speak up if you don’t understand what the doctor is saying, or if you have concerns about the health of the person in your care.
 If you’re not comfortable doing this when your loved one is present, consider calling the doctor before the visit.